DerrickBu/Movie_Recommendation_Application/README.md

 the new user may like using our trained model and recommend some movies based on the prediction.

-What's more, makeing our application integrated and a complete pipeline, we build a web service on the top of our data processing based on the framework Livy, which is a REST interface.
+What's more, making our application integrated and a complete pipeline, we build a web service on top of our data processing phase based on Livy, which is a REST interface framework.

 There are basically three parts of this application: